minetest/minetest/doc/lua_api.md

     * Optional: Variable number of arguments that are passed to `func`
     * Jobs set for earlier times are executed earlier.
 If multiple jobs expire at exactly the same time, then they are executed in registration order.
+    * `time` is a lower bound.
+The job is executed in the first server-step that started at least `time` seconds after the last time a server-step started, measured with globalstep dtime.
+    * In particular this can result in relatively large delays if `time` is close to the server-step dtime.
+For example, with a target server-step of 0.09 s, `core.after(0.09, ...)` often waits two steps, resulting in a delay of about 0.18 s.
+    * If `time` is `0`, the job is executed in the next step.

 * `job:cancel()`
     * Cancels the job function from being called